mapeveri/django-musette/roadmap.rst

 1. [X] Issue #50 Share link
 2. [X] Issue #51 Send email background
 3. [X] Issue #52 Message of information for forum of the moderators
+4. [X] Issue #55 Suggested Topics in topic
-4. [ ] Issue #40 Notifications and comments NoSQL
+5. [ ] Issue #40 Notifications and comments NoSQL
-5. [ ] Issue #17 Add message private between users
+6. [ ] Issue #17 Add message private between users
-6. [ ] If errors are found in the previous version.
+7. [ ] If errors are found in the previous version.
 They will be arranged